InaccessibleCardinal/some-comps/dayone.md

 **Implicit "return"**

 Arrow functions can be used in both of the following ways.
-You can kick down the code 1 line and explicitly return:
+You can use curly braces and explicitly return:
 ```
 //example D:
 let names = myArray.map((item) => {
    return item.name;
 });
 //or